SKZBadHabit/MMDactyl/README.md

 ## Coding Progress

 The heart of MMDactyl lies in its meticulously crafted code.
 Currently at version 3.10, the code is fully functional, encompassing the fundamental layers, basic display functionality, and BIOS support.
-While wireless functionality is startin to be implemented, the focus remains on refining existing features and laying the groundwork for future enhancements, including energy-saving mechanisms.
+While wireless functionality is implemented with webserver and ntp integration, the focus remains on refining existing features and laying the groundwork for future enhancements, including energy-saving mechanisms.

 ## Installation/Creation of raspberry pi pico